Nipple Surgery – Nipples during Breast Surgery

 Male and Female Breast and Nipple Differences

-Male and female breasts are not dissimilar but women tend to have larger aerola complex areas than men.
+Male and female breasts are not dissimilar but women tend to have larger areola complex areas than men.
 Prolactin levels, a hormone that can lead to milk production abilities of the breasts/milk duct glands – and which becomes especially elevated during pregnancy – is much higher in women than men (generally); unless a hormonal condition or medication side effect has impacted the normal levels of hormones that impact breast tissues.

 Further, estrogen is higher in women and this contributed to women’s breast development including breast size and milk production/lactation functions, whereas men’s breasts do not tend to develop in this manner.
-Sensitivity of the breast and nipple area is common in males or females; this can, however, vary from person to person.
+Sensitivity of the breast and nipple area is common in males or females; this can, however, varies from person to person.